Frequently Asked Questions

 Q: How many people can I invite to Commencement events?

-All students who have submitted an online Application for Graduation form to the Office of the Registrar for the May 2013 Commencement Ceremony by the October 12, 2012 deadline will be guaranteed a maximum set of five tickets for the Commencement Concert (Friday, May 10) and five invitations for the Commencement ceremony (Saturday, May 11).
+All students who submitted an online Application for Graduation form and were approved to participate in the May 2014 Commencement Ceremony will be guaranteed a maximum set of five tickets for the Commencement Concert (Friday, May 9) and five invitations for the Commencement ceremony (Saturday, May 10).

 Q: When can I pick up my invitations and tickets?

-Both invitations and tickets will be available for pickup Monday, March 11 through Friday, March 15 from 9:00 am until 4:00 pm at the Office of the Registrar, 921 Boylston Street, Suite 120 (first floor of the Uchida Building).
+Both invitations and tickets will be available for pickup from Monday, March 10 through Friday, March 14 from 9:00 a.m. until 4:00 p.m. at the Office of the Registrar, 921 Boylston Street, Suite 120 (first floor of the Uchida Building).
 Be sure to bring your Berklee ID or another form of photo identification, such as a passport or driver’s license, with you.

 Q: What if I need more invitations or tickets?